The solution of the Loewy-Radwan conjecture: Structure of some special spaces

-{Each regular $n\times n$ matrix with $k-1$ simple eigenvalues which has at most $k$ distinct eigenvalues is similar to a matrix of the form \eqref{eq:regular_example}, so we now conjugate the space $V$ by an appropriate invertible matrix to assume that $V$ contains a matrix of the form \eqref{eq:regular_example} for some distinct $\lambda _1,\ldots ,\lambda _k\in \mathbb{C}$.}
+Throughout the rest of the paper let $k\ge 3$.
+We will prove the main result by induction on $k$.
+Let $V$ be a space of maximal dimension $m=\displaystyle {n\choose2}+{k\choose2}+1$ satisfying the conditions of Theorem \ref{thm:main}.
+Note that by maximality we may assume that $V$ contains all scalar matrices.
+First we make a reduction that is based on Lemma \ref{lem:regular}. {Each regular $n\times n$ matrix with $k-1$ simple eigenvalues which has at most $k$ distinct eigenvalues is similar to a matrix of the form \eqref{eq:regular_example}, so we now conjugate the space $V$ by an appropriate invertible matrix to assume that $V$ contains a matrix of the form \eqref{eq:regular_example} for some distinct $\lambda _1,\ldots ,\lambda _k\in \mathbb{C}$.}

+{ In this section we describe the structure of the space considered under the following additional assumption.

+\textbf{AA:} \emph{If a matrix $ $ with blocks of respective sizes 1 and $n-1$ belongs to $V$, then the matrices $ $, $ $, and $ $ belong to $V$. }